mcastling/mcastling.github.io/NUItutorials/visuals.md

 The button's appearance can be modified by setting properties for the various 'state' visuals.
 Each state and sub-state should have the required visuals.
 A visual can be common between states.

-When pressed the button moves from the unselected state to the selected state.
-The unselected visuals are replaced by the selected visuals.
+When a button is pressed it moves from the Unselected state to the Selected state.
+The Unselected visuals are replaced by the Selected visuals.

-When the button is disabled, background, button and selected visuals are replaced by their disabled visuals.
+When the button is disabled, Background, Button and Selected visuals are replaced by their 'disabled' visuals.

 The [styling tutorial](styling.md) explains how to build up and transition visuals, for the button states using JSON stylesheets.